 Do you have what the job board needs?
 Can you help them take less burden off their shoulders and take on the job responsibilities?

-Using the different elements from both your skills and professional knowledge demonstrates to the hiring managers to whether you’re a qualified applicant or not.
-It’s the main reason apart from having gaps in your employment experience that make the functional skills-based resume convenient.
+Using the different elements from both your skills and professional knowledge demonstrates to the hiring managers whether you’re a qualified applicant or not.
+It’s the main reason apart from having gaps in your employment experience that make the functional format convenient.
 You’re showcasing your most relevant strengths so recruiters can see specific highlights from your career timeline.

-Combining all the elements from your work history, achievements and skills is also a strongly effective way to increase your job interview chances.
+Combining all the elements from your work history, achievements and skills is also a powerful way to increase your job interview chances.
 This is known as a combination resume.

-The point you should be emphasizing is how your skills and expertise makes you more than a qualified candidate for the job vacancy.
+You should emphasize how your skills and expertise make you more than a qualified candidate for the job vacancy.
 Although recruiters may not see an in-depth description of your corporate background, you can still set yourself apart with your transferable skills and strengths.

-Either way, you should have more than one resume ready so you’re prepared for any significant career changes or predicaments.
-But with a skills-based resume, you’re going in-depth on your strongest skills that make you capable of doing what the company needs you to do.
+The skills-based resume’s aim is to highlight your strongest skills that make you capable of doing what the company needs you to do.

-There are five main reasons for when it’s ideal to use a functional skills-based resume, see below.
+There are five main occasions when it’s ideal to use a functional resume, see below.

-You’re a new college or university graduate, or someone without a lot of professional work experience.
+You’re a recent college or university graduate, or someone without a lot of professional work experience

 In this case, if you used a traditional or combination resume instead, you won’t have as much experience to show for.
-And, If you lack the formal background or certifications and qualifications, having a functional skills-based resume helps with conveying to employers that you understand your job responsibilities.
+And, If you lack the formal background or certifications and qualifications, having a competency-based CV helps with conveying to employers that you understand your job responsibilities.

-You’re considering a major difference and new direction in the journey of your career.
+You’re considering a major difference and a new direction in the journey of your career

 Are you making a drastic change from one industry to another?

-If so, you can test between using either a combination resume or functional resume to see which has a higher response rate.
+If you are a career-changer, you can test between using either a combination or a functional resume to see which has a higher response rate.
 If you have a lot of experience in a strong correlation to the new job position you’re applying for, it’s more ideal for employers to see a combination resume.
-But if not, you can use a functional resume.
+But if not, you can use the functional format.